-2.4.10 Challenges
+3.2.4 Challenges

-One of the greatest challenge facing the dually infected patient relates to linkage to comprehensive care and treatment and specifically linkage to ART.
-This weakness is basically because a TB/HIV patient that has been identified in the clinic is referred to ART clinic.
+One of the greatest challenges facing the dually infected patient relates to linkage to comprehensive care and treatment and specifically linkage to ART.
 Although TB treatment services have been decentralized to low level facilities, HIV treatment services are still offered in a limited number of higher level facilities.
 This presents a challenge in access of HIV care and treatment to majority of the TB patients on treatment at low level facilities.
-To overcome this challenge, DLTLD and NASCOP are developing a common plan for decentralization of ART to TB sites.
+To overcome this challenge, DLTLD and NASCOP scaled up targeted decentralization of ART to TB treatment sites with remarkable results.